-First of all, it implies that discipleship is a process where the disciples are treated by the world just as their master was treated by the world.
+Now let us try to understand these two passages a bit closer.
+First of all, it implies that discipleship is a process where the disciples are treated by the world just as their master was treated.
 There will be betrayals (v.
 21), there will be arrests (v.
 19) and even death (v.
-21), just as the master experienced.
-It is death that is reached through a path of pain and suffering for others.
+21), just as the master had gone through.
+The path of pain and suffering for others led the teacher to his death.
 It is enough for the disciple to be like his teacher, and the servant like his master.

 However, it seems that in Paul’s understanding it is beyond the death of the disciple but extends to the experience of resurrection.
 In Phil 3:10, Paul’s discipleship is not limited to a knowledge (learning) the historical Jesus nor a body of knowledge about Jesus that apostles handed down.
 It is the experience of Christ but an experience that is limited to his physical experiences.
 Paul wants to “… know him and the power of his resurrection, and may share his sufferings, becoming like him in his death….”
 His learning of Christ extends to the life beyond.
 (Phil 3:10, ESV).